The Complete Guide to Eurocamp Holidays

 Domaine des Ormes offers the perfect balance between relaxation and adventure.

 We loved starting our mornings with a peaceful walk by the lake, then diving into the thrilling activities offered on-site and especially the swimming pool.
+No matter what the weather was like, the swimming pool was heated allowing us to all enjoy it, especially during late afternoon.

 The campsite’s proximity to iconic attractions like Mont Saint Michel added an extra layer of magic to our stay and we also visited the aquarium at St Malo and the kids loved Alligator Bay.